Hide table of contents

 we believe the risk of substantial under-elicitation is low

-This is in tension with both the last evals report[1] and today's update that "Some of our evaluations lacked some basic elicitation techniques such as best-of-N or chain-of-thought prompting."
-I've asked for clarification; for now I'm skeptical.
+I don't believe this.
+It's in tension with both the last evals report[2] and today's update that "Some of our evaluations lacked some basic elicitation techniques such as best-of-N or chain-of-thought prompting."
+(But I believe that the risk that better elicitation would result in crossing thresholds in Anthropic's last round of evals is low.)

 "At minimum, we will perform basic finetuning for instruction following, tool use, minimizing refusal rates."
 I appreciate details like this.